Video game graphics: Side-scrolling game

 Awesomenauts is a side scrolling MOBA game.

-A side-scrolling game or side-scroller is a video game in which the viewpoint is taken from the side, and the onscreen characters generally can only move, to the left or right.
+A side-scrolling game or side-scroller is a video game in which the viewpoint is taken from the side, and the onscreen characters generally can only move to the left or right, though they often have a degree of control over their vertical movement, usually by jumping.
 Games of this type make use of scrolling computer display technology, and sometimes parallax scrolling to suggest added depth.

 In many games the screen follows the player character such that the player character is always positioned near the center of the screen.
 In other games the position of the screen will change according to the player character's movement, such that the player character is off-center and more space is shown in front of the character than behind.
 Sometimes, the screen will scroll not only forward in the speed and direction of the player character's movement, but also backwards to previously visited parts of a stage.
 In other games or stages, the screen will only scroll forwards, not backwards, so that once a stage has been passed it can no longer be visited.
 In games such as shoot 'em ups like R-type, the screen scrolls forward by itself at a steady rate, and the player must keep up with the screen, attempting to avoid obstacles and collect things before they pass off screen.

 Examples of side-scrolling games include platform games such as Sonic the Hedgehog and Ori and the Blind Forest, beat 'em ups such as the popular Double Dragon and Battletoads, and shooters such as R-Type and (more recently) Jets'n'Guns.
 The Super Mario Bros. series has used all three types of side-scrolling at some time in its history.